Succubus: Arabian mythology

+In Upper Egyptian folk belief, the qarînah can be appeased by sacrificing an all-black animal to her.
+The animal is slaughtered without prayers, and it is cooked without salt.
+No one speaks during the meal and it is buried in the house of those it has afflicted.

 Buddhist canon

 A Buddhist scripture regarding prayer to Avalokiteśvara, the Dharani Sutra of Amoghapāśa, promises to those who pray that "you will not be attacked by demons who either suck your energy or make love to you in your dreams."